-The Group applied International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2019.
+The Group applied International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission (FSC) and become effective for annual periods beginning on or after January 1, 2020.
 The nature and the impact of each new standard and amendment have no material effect on the Group.
-Apart from the potential impact of the standards and interpretations which is described below, all other standards and interpretations have no material impact on the Group's financial position and performance.